alexdidier/rampc-quadrotor/pps_wiki/workflow_for_students.md

 ### Prerequisite:
 * Make sure you are connected to the network (cable inserted and check if connected to Vicon in the settings)
 * Insert a CrazyRadio into one of your USB-ports on your Laptop
+* The Crazyflie must be started on a flat surface, as the gyrosensor needs to initialize
-* The Crazyflie atennas had to face the right direction (antenna facing positive x-axis) upon defining the object in ViconTracker!!
+* The Crazyflie atennas had to face the right direction (antenna facing positive x-axis) upon defining the object in ViconTracker!

 ---